rafgugi/guess-the-number/readme.md

 ### What to do with this app?

 What?
 Just play the game.
+A game for couple.
+First has chosen a number x in the range [1, n].
+Second has to find the number x using query range [a, b], then first has to answer if the number is inside range [a-b].